News Release

 WASHINGTON – The U.S. Department of Labor today announced three new funding opportunities that will make up to $377 million in grants available to states to strengthen the integrity and resilience of their unemployment insurance programs.

-Funded by the American Rescue Plan Act, the grants will allow states to develop multi-faceted strategies to combat fraud and modernize systems and provide funding for a range of projects.
+Funded by the American Rescue Plan Act(link is external), the grants will allow states to develop multi-faceted strategies to combat fraud and modernize systems and provide funding for a range of projects.
 The department informed states today in an Unemployment Insurance Program Letter.

 Administered by the Employment and Training Administration, the grants will allow states do the following: